alexeimoisseev/yandex-cdn/README.md

 # yandex-cdn

-This is a plugin for gulp-google-cdn for replacing refs to resorces on the [Yandex CDN](http://api.yandex.ru/jslibs).
+This is a plugin for grunt-google-cdn and gulp-google-cdn for replacing refs to resorces on the [Yandex CDN](http://api.yandex.ru/jslibs).

 ## How to use with gulp-google-cdn